Zero-Order Sharpness-Aware Minimization: Methodology

-\textbf{From classical ZO to ZO-SGD}.
-Replacing the back-propagation gradient in SGD with the classical ZO estimate gives the zeroth-order update $\theta_{t+1} = \theta_t - \eta_t \hat{\nabla} L(\theta_t; \mathcal{B}_t)$.
+where \(\eta_t > 0\) is the learning rate.
 MeZO realizes this update in-place with the memory tricks above and serves as a baseline for improvements.
 The introduction of Fast Zeroth-Order Optimizer (FZOO) is in Appendix \ref{a1}.